-Reference Number Ву Request Staff Responsible Status Response By Aaron Leifer Staff Responsible Travis Richards Status Complete citywide stakeholders, MTAB and BOS in an inclusive and extensive community involvement process.The SFMTA's plans for physical distancing and disinfecting in the subway stations, in order to help reduce transmission of COVID-19, include customer communications promoting physical distancing and other COVID-19 mitigation measures, monitoring the capacity of the station platforms, and disinfecting high-touch surfaces.
-Additional details are included below:• Physical Distancing • Customer Communication - General Signage & Announcements• Signage and/or floor decals that At the entrance side of the fare gates On the stairs and escalators and at the elevator entrances On the platform and on station pillars and walls at platform level
+Reference Number Ву Request Staff Responsible Status Response Aaron Leifer Requested Muni's plan for social distancing and sanitation in the subway stations.
+Travis Richards Complete citywide stakeholders, MTAB and BOS in an inclusive and extensive community involvement process.
+The SFMTA's plans for physical distancing and disinfecting in the subway stations, in order to help reduce transmission of COVID-19, include customer communications promoting physical distancing and other COVID-19 mitigation measures, monitoring the capacity of the station platforms, and disinfecting high-touch surfaces.
+Additional details are included below: • Physical Distancing • Customer Communication - General Signage & Announcements • Signage and/or floor decals that communicate the need for Muni passengers to properly physically distance and/or to wear face coverings over the nose and mouth are posted at the following locations at each station: • At ticket vending machines • At the entrance side of the fare gates • On the stairs and escalators and at the elevator entrances • On the platform and on station pillars and walls at platform level

-Reference Number Ву Request Staff Responsible Status Response At benches on the station platforms The following will be communicated through both audio announcements in the stations and visual announcements that are among the messages that scroll across the overhead digital signs on the station platforms: Muni is for essential trips only Customers are asked to practice physical distancing Masks or face coverings are required SFMTA Ambassador Program will assign City Disaster Service Workers (DSWs) to various Muni Metro subway platforms to encourage and educate customers regarding behaviors to help reduce the risk of transmission COVID-19, including to properly physically distance and to wear face coverings.
+Reference Number Ву Request Staff Responsible Status Response At benches on the station platforms The following will be communicated through both audio announcements in the stations and visual announcements that are among the messages that scroll across the overhead digital signs on the station platforms: Muni is for essential trips only Customers are asked to practice physical distancing Masks or face coverings are required SFMTA Ambassador Program The Ambassador Program will assign City Disaster Service Workers (DSWs) to various Muni Metro subway platforms to encourage and educate customers regarding behaviors to help reduce the risk of transmission COVID-19, including to properly physically distance and to wear face coverings.
 Managing platform capacity